 The NOCE Distance Education Department provides an online course template and syllabus template.
-If you need assistance accessing these or other resources, please contact the DE Faculty Coordinator at DistanceEd@noce.edu.
-If you have questions about NOCE Distance Education policies, you may contact your department's Advisory Group member or contact the DE Faculty Coordinator at DistanceEd@noce.edu.
+If you need assistance accessing these or other resources, please contact the Instructional Designer the at DistanceEd@noce.edu.
+If you have questions about NOCE Distance Education policies, you may contact the Distance Education Committee Chair or Director.